-Figure 10: Placebo test: studying discontinuities in reported consumption using the winning and losing constituencies from the 2006 election
+Figure 9: Studying discontinuities in reported consumption using the winning and losing constituencies from the 2006 election

-Notes: Using the optimal bandwidth and binning procedure described in Calonico et al. (2015), I plot RD coefficients for the reported consumption.
+Notes: Using the optimal bandwidth described in Calonico et al. (2015), I plot RD coefficients for the reported consumption.
 The winning margin here is defined on the basis of legislative assemblies from the 2006 election, where the CPI(M) party won, and was in power till 2011.
-This provides a falsification test for the validity of the results using the 2011 election results.
-The results shown include multiple bandwidths (BW).
+This provides a falsification test using the 2011 election results.
+The results shown include multiple bandwidths (BW 6000 votes to 12000 votes).